van001/lesscode-fp/README.md

 Like picking the water from one bucket and dumping to another, forever.
 I am not sure if there is a name for this in functional programming but I'd like to call it a Stream.
 This is a classic callback pattern.

-Lesscode implements stream as **$3**. $ means it's still a composition but 3 denotes that it's airity is 3, i.e it takes accepts 3 parameters (outstream, func, instream)
+Lesscode implements stream as **$3**. $ means it's still a composition but 3 denotes that it's airity is 3, i.e it accept 3 parameters (outstream, func, instream)

 [See below](https://github.com/van001/lesscode-fp#Stream)